 How to Apply for Homeschooling Approval

-The Department of Education Services (DES) in the Cayman Islands now expects all applications for homeschooling to be made online.
-See the Registration for Home schooling page where you will find the forms and submit your supporting documentation.
-If you need to visit the DES to speak to someone then their address is 130 Thomas Russell Avenue, George Town, which is just off the Cayman National Bank roundabout.
+The Department of Education Services in the Cayman Islands now expects all applications for homeschooling to be made online.
+See their 'Registration for Homeschooling' page where you will find the forms and submit your supporting documentation.
+If you need to visit Kimberly Kirkconnell at the DES, then their address is 130 Thomas Russell Avenue, George Town, which is just off the Cayman National Bank roundabout.

-You will be required to create an Individualised Home School Plan (IHSP) which must include:
+You will be required to create an Individualised Homeschool Plan (IHSP) which must include:

 - The child’s name, age and grade level

-- Location and address of the homeschool
+- Location and address of the home school

 - A list of the syllabi, curriculum materials, textbooks or plan of instruction to be used in the core subjects